Kha-kis/qbitunregistered/README.md

 ## Configuration

-Before running the script, you must configure it by editing the `config.py` file.
-Below are the options you can set:
+Before running the script, you must create a configuration file by copying the provided example configuration file and editing it.

+1. Copy the example configuration file: `cp config.py.example config.py`.
+2. Edit `config.py` with your own settings.

+Below are the options you can set in `config.py`:

 - `host`: The host and port where qBittorrent is running.
 - `username`: The username for logging into qBittorrent's Web UI.